matterholt/practice/README.md

 git status ---- what is happing in the repository

-git push --- sends the updated online
+git push origin master --- sends the updated online

 git pull --- retrieves changes for online